Teammates

 1. There are two distinct PATCH programs:

-a.
-PATCH Regional Program (begins Fall 2025) targets 10th and 11th grade students in the counties surrounding Mecklenburg County.
-These counties include Anson, Cabarrus, Cleveland, Gaston, Iredell, Lincoln, Stanly County and Union County Schools.
+b.
+PATCH Regional (begins Fall 2025) invites 10th and 11th grade students from low resource communities in the counties surrounding Mecklenburg County.
+These counties include Anson, Cabarrus, Cleveland, Gaston, Iredell, Lincoln, Stanly and Union County Schools.

 3. PATCH Frequently Asked Questions (FAQs)